Be Not Beholden to Platforms

 Step 2: Create your page or full website

-• Create a Linkstack page with all your links on one of these instances: https://linkstack.org/instances/.
+- Create a Linkstack page with all your links on our Linkstack at https://link.ravergram.club or one of these instances: https://linkstack.org/instances/.

 This is optional but highly recommended.
 If you own a domain(s), you can have an email address that is independent of whoever is hosting your mailbox.
 This prevents you from being locked into any mail provider and locked out of accounts such as your bank if your email provider goes down or kicks you off.
 I also recommend using private email services which means that nobody but you can read your inbox.
 Advertising supported email services rely on others reading your email to serve you personalized ads.